-The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Series 2020A-2 Bonds.
-DASNY and the University have made certain representations and covenanted to comply with certain restrictions, conditions and requirements designed to ensure that interest on the Series 2020A-2 Bonds will not be included in federal gross income.
-Inaccuracy of these representations or failure to comply with these covenants may result in interest on the Series 2020A-2 Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the Series 2020A-2 Bonds.
+The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Series 2020A Bonds.
+DASNY and the University have made certain representations and covenanted to comply with certain restrictions, conditions and requirements designed to ensure that interest on the Series 2020A Bonds will not be included in federal gross income.
+Inaccuracy of these representations or failure to comply with these covenants may result in interest on the Series 2020A Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the Series 2020A Bonds.
 The opinion of Bond Counsel assumes the accuracy of these representations and compliance with these covenants.
-Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsel's attention after the date of issuance of the Series 2020A-2 Bonds.
-Accordingly, the opinion of Bond Counsel is not interest on, the Series 2020A-2 Bonds.
+Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsel's attention after the date of issuance of the Series 2020A Bonds may adversely affect the value of, or the tax status of interest on, the Series 2020A Bonds.
 Accordingly, the opinion of Bond Counsel is not intended to, and may not be relied upon in connection with any such actions, events or matters.